Jake30123/jake-hamilton-portfolio/_portfolio/project1.md

 - Total Power: 14,000 W

 #### Build Process
 The bones of this bike come from a company called EEB, a Chinese factory that sells frames and components directly to the consumer.
-This is their "Enduro" frame, which is designed for long-travel suspension, a large battery, and a hub motor.
+This is its "Enduro" frame, which is designed for long-travel suspension, a large battery, and a hub motor.
 I selected this frame because it was lightweight at only 22 lbs (8 lbs less than the motor alone).
 EEB is also known for high-quality welds on its frames, good customer support, and a wide range of accessories, along with standardized components for easy off-the-shelf assembly.

 To start the build process, I purchased the frame, plastic panels, suspension, wheels, and motor from a variety of suppliers.